GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 that is set to the corresponding system color `ButtonText`.

 <figure class="w-figure">
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/IogmyIzUhokJgnnxUkPi.png", alt="Showing that the computed color values match ButtonFace.", width="800", height="322" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/IogmyIzUhokJgnnxUkPi.png", alt="Showing that the computed color values match ButtonFace.", width="800", height="322", class="w-screenshot w-screenshot--filled" %}
   <figcaption class="w-figcaption">
     <strong>Light mode:</strong> The computed values of the <code>border-top-color</code>
     and the <code>border-bottom-color</code> that are both set to <code>ButtonFace</code>